codio-templates/hello-turtle-c-/.guides/content/While-Loops-2f69.md

 ---

 ## While Loop Syntax
 `while` loops, like `for` loops, use curly braces `{}` and indents for all commands that should be repeated.
-However `for` loops generally contain 3 elements (an initialized variable, a boolean expression involving that variable, and a change in the value of that variable) while a `while` loop usually contains just a boolean expression.
+However, `for` loops generally contain 3 elements (an initialized variable, a boolean expression involving that variable, and a change in the value of that variable) while a `while` loop usually contains just a boolean expression.
 The `for` and `while` loops below produce the same results.

 <table>
 <tr>